 The following is a list of autostrade passing through Bologna:

-- A1- Autostrada del Sole: connects Milano and Napoli passing through Bologna, Firenze and Roma.
+- A1- Autostrada del Sole: connects Milano and Napoli passing through Bologna, Florence and Rome.
 It is the longest freeway in terms of distance and is also the first freeway built in Italy, hence number A1.

 - A14 – Autostrada Adriatica: connects Bologna and Taranto passing through the Riviera Romagnola.
 Beach traffic can clog this freeway from Bologna to Cesena.